 A Day In The Life Of A Veterinarian

 How To Be A Vet

 MacMillan Children Books

 I Want to Be a Veterinarian: Kids Ages 8 and Above

 Ideally suited for the older child.
 This book provides a comprehensive look into the role of the veterinary technician.
 The reader is informed via a series of stories from people who have performed this vital, yet sometimes overlooked career as part of a veterinary practice.
-In fact, being a vet tech provides many more opportunities to work with animals in areas such as agricultural programmes, zoos and research laboratories.
+Being a vet tech provides many more opportunities to work with animals in areas such as agricultural programs, zoos and research laboratories.

 - Author: Mary Avant

 - Published by: 101 Publishing

 Vet Academy: Children Ages 5 to 7 Years

 Becoming a vet is often something that people feel driven to be.
 It is something of a vocation and something that many people aspire to from a very young age.